Due diligence reporting tool

 Our nominated stockbroker is Winterflood Securities.

-We provide access to a model investment portfolio self-service tool to allow advisers, and DFMs when required, to create and maintain model portfolios.
-There’s no restriction on access or how often portfolios can be rebalanced.
-Users have a range of access options to manage portfolios, either across an entire book of business, segments of clients, or individual clients.
+We provide access to a model portfolio self-service tool to allow advisers and DFMs to create and maintain model portfolios.
+There’s no minimum investment amount or other restrictions on accessing the portfolios or limit to how often they can be rebalanced.
+Users have a range of options to manage portfolios, either across an entire book of business, segments of clients, or individual clients.
 Our bulk rebalance and switch functionality can run thousands of transactions in minutes.
 Our investment analysis tool also allows deeper analysis of funds and model portfolios.

 Can I request new assets to be added to the platform?
 If yes, what is the turnaround time for assets being added?

-Can the model investment portfolios be applied across all client wrapper accounts?
+Can the model portfolios be applied across all client wrapper accounts?

-Yes – assuming the chosen assets are allowed in all wrappers, the model investment portfolio can be applied across all client accounts.
+Yes – if the chosen assets are allowed in all wrappers, the model portfolio can be applied across all client accounts.
+When adding funds to a model portfolio, the system will display product permissions.
+If the fund lacks the necessary permissions, it can't be included in the model.

-Can model portfolios be rebalanced automatically at pre-determined intervals including quarterly, half yearly and yearly?
+Can model portfolios be rebalanced automatically at pre-determined intervals?

 Yes, automatic rebalancing can be set up to occur monthly, quarterly, half yearly or annually.